-responses were used to classify each participant into Helms (2017) Phase 1 or 2 according to their maturity in handling racial stimuli.
-Less advanced WRID was indexed by the absence of any mentions of race/racism, race obliviousness/ denial/avoidance/ambivalence, explicit bias against Blacks or Whites, or awareness of racism (not described as systemic) without accompanying understanding of White privilege or engagement in antiracist actions.
+For content coding, first, a dichotomous variable coded whether participants mentioned George Floyd, his murder, or related events such as protests in their open-ended responses (i.e., racially "responsive": n=184, 47%), or whether they demonstrated racial silence by providing no open-ended response whatsoever, stating "No" or "N/A", or responding without mentioning Floyd or related events (i.e., racially "silent": n=208, 53%).
+Next, open-ended responses were used to classify each participant into Helms' (2017) Phase 1 or 2 according to their maturity in handling racial stimuli.
+Less advanced WRID was indexed by the absence of any mentions of race/racism, race obliviousness/denial/avoidance/ambivalence, explicit bias against Blacks or Whites, or awareness of racism (not described as systemic) without accompanying understanding of White privilege or engagement in antiracist actions.
 In contrast, more advanced WRID was indicated by acknowledgment of systemic racism along with real, desired, or intellectualized antiracist actions.
-Actions could include any current or hoped actions to promote racial equity or dismantle racism including protesting or having conversations about racism/racial inequality/White privilege, even if the discrimination was blamed on "bad White people."
-Kappas revealed near perfect interrater reliability of .82 (Landis & Koch, 1977: see online Supplement B for details).
+Actions could include any current or hoped actions to promote racial equity or dismantle racism including protesting or having conversations about racism/racial inequality/White privilege, even if the discrimination is blamed on 'bad White people'.
+Kappas revealed near perfect inter-rater reliability of .82 (Landis & Koch, 1977: see online Supplement B for details).
 After a final discussion of discrepant codes, 100% agreement was achieved.